- About Us

 Civil Rights Review

-A representative from the OSU Extension Service Administration conducts the Civil Rights reviews.
-The purpose of the civil rights review is to ensure that all reasonable effort is being made to deliver and provide equal access and opportunity to Extension programs and services.
+A representative from the OSU Extension Service Administration conducts the internal Civil Rights reviews.
+The purpose of the internal civil rights review is to ensure that all reasonable effort is being made to deliver and provide equal access and opportunity to Extension programs and services.

-OSUES off-campus offices will have a civil rights review on a five-year rotational basis.
+OSUES off-campus offices will have an internal civil rights review on a five-year rotational basis.